Tutorial: Create a module with a config plugin

 };

-We can create our custom plugin by merging everything into a single function:
+You can create a custom plugin by merging everything into a single function:

 plugin/src/index.ts